By Paul Taylor

-Most women are much less likely than men to suffer receding temples at the front, or bald spots and patches at the back of the head.
+Most women are much less likely than men to develop receding temples at the front, or bald spots and patches at the back of the head.

-Instead, they usually tend to experience hair thinning (diffuse hair loss) across the same region of the scalp as men (as you can see from photo 4 above).
+Instead, they usually tend to experience hair thinning (diffuse hair loss) across the same crown and frontal region of the scalp as men (1), as you can see from photo 4 above.

 sexual dimorphism include wider hips in women, and more height and

-weight in men (due to bigger bones and greater muscle development).
+weight in men (due to bigger bones and greater muscle development) (2).

-Sexual dimorphism is largely determined by genetics and androgens (male hormones) such as dihydrotestosterone (DHT).
+Sexual dimorphism is largely determined by genetics and androgens (steroid hormones) such as dihydrotestosterone (DHT) (2).
 In other words, the exact same two things that have also been linked to androgenetic alopecia.

-And this is no coincidence.
+And that's no coincidence.
 As you’ve just read, skull expansion of the frontal bone causes this type of hair loss.
-And whether or not skull expansion takes place, all depends on skull shape.
+And whether or not skull expansion takes place, all depends on the shape of the skull.